zcalusic/dockerfiles/chia/README.md

 - easy user mapping via environment variables (default: uid 1000, gid 1000)
 - easy selection of services to run (couldn't find a way to run full node, wallet and farmer, but not harvester with the official image)
 - remote harvesters don't change ID on each restart, easier for pools to track statistics
-- no need to add private keys on each restart (remembered in the python keyring, which is persisted on volume)
+- no need to add private keys on each restart (remembered in the Python keyring, which is persisted on volume)
 - zombie (defunct) processes properly reaped with dumb-init as PID 1 in container

 ## Usage